Curvature Varifolds with Orthogonal Boundary: Mass and Topology Bounds

-If $V_k$ is the varifold given by the annulus $A = \{(x,y,0): 1 < x^2+y^2 < 2\}$ with multiplicity $k$, then $V_k$ has zero curvature and orthogonal boundary in $\Omega$, but the mass ${\bf M}(V_k) = k \pi$ goes to infinity.
-By modification one also gets a counterexample of disk-type surfaces with bounded curvature and orthogonal boundary in a smooth domain.
-Namely one can add two copies of the vertical strip $\{(x,0,z): 1 < x < 2,\,0 < z < 1\}$, thereby obtaining a surface with orthogonal boundary which can be parametrized on a rectangle.
+By a slight modification one also gets a counterexample of disk-type surfaces with bounded curvature and orthogonal boundary in a smooth domain.
+Namely one can add to the previous example two copies of the vertical strip $\{(x,0,z): 1 < x < 2,\,0 < z < 1\}$, thereby obtaining a surface with orthogonal boundary which can be parametrized on a rectangle.
 A suitable approximation yields a smooth example.} \end{example}